 The two-storey venue on Oxford Street comprises a bar and bottle shop on ground level, inspired by the enotecas and bottecas of Italy.
 On the menu are a dozen meats and about the same number of cheeses from Australia, Italy and France.
 Bite-sized dishes include oysters, olives and pancetta-wrapped mussels, skewered and grilled.

 Roughly 30 bar stools are surrounded by illuminated shelves, stocked with around 450 wines by small-scale producers.
 Bottles are grouped not by variety or colour but by the people who make them.
 So instead of talking about style, punters are encouraged to discuss the producers and methods behind the labels.
-Expect plenty of options by the glass, plus you can grab something from the shelf to drink for a small corkage fee or to take away (it’s $1 cheaper if you BYO bag).
+Expect plenty of options by the glass, plus you can grab something from the shelf to drink for a small corkage fee or to take away.

 As for the name, it refers to De Maria’s Border Collie (named after the Cantina Giardino wine label), who features in the massive artwork upstairs created by Turin-based artist Gianluca Cannizzo.
 It’s based on Leonardo da Vinci’s The Last Supper, but this version depicts a wine-fuelled celebration with vino-filled glasses being enthusiastically swilled, and Paski sitting in front of the table, on a floor strewn with broken bottles.